bueler/mccarthy/projects/2016/symmrheo/README.md

 goals/mileposts
 ---------------

-* FIXME Decide on an initial experimental design _quickly_.
-That is, understand the basic idea and the basic models, and then take a guess at what to look at.
+* Fit the data for each Q to the rN(t) curve from the similarity solution.
+Do you get the same n value(s)?

 * Generate the first part of your presentation early.
-I.e. slides stating the model, the parameters, the goals, and the initial experiment.
+I.e. slides stating the model, the parameters, the goals, and the analysis.
 (You have to do this anyway, and doing it early helps reveal good questions early; that is the goal!)

 recipes
 -------

-FIXME
+View the data we have from Sayag and Worster:

+        $ octave    # or matlab
+        >> plotSWdata